 Augustin Diouf – Assistant Coordinator of Agricultural Projects

 Augustin Diouf works closely with Abib Dieye and Moussa Sene on the agricultural projects in Dialico and Sinthian, and also oversees the gardens and the security of Thread.
 He is based in Sinthian.

 Mamadou Kanté – Assistant Project Manager, Thread

 Working closely with Thread’s manager, Mamadou is a vital liaison between residents and the Sinthian community.
 In assisting artists with interactive projects, translation and logistical support, Mamadou is an adept facilitator with an abundance of local knowledge.
 Mamadou also collaborates with Thread’s Agriculture Coordinator to supervise gardening, honey and fonio projects; he focuses on assisting GIE members, reporting, and evaluation.

-Andrew Seguin – Director of Communications
+Andrew Seguin – Assistant Director

 Shannon Hart – Coordinator of International Partnerships

 Shannon Hart joined the Le Korsa staff as Coordinator of International Partnerships in July 2018.
 She grew up in Zimbabwe and later pursued a Bachelor’s degree in Economics and Studio Art from Kenyon College.
 Currently based in Senegal, she is working towards creating sales platforms for Senegalese artists and creative entrepreneurs.